how is popcorn grown and made

 The Growth of a Popcorn Plant

-The popcorn plant’s stalk will grow to a height of about eight feet and produce long, green leaves as it matures.
+As the popcorn plant grows, the stalk will reach approximately eight feet in height and produce long, green leaves.
 Popcorn requires 18-24 inches of water during the growing season.
-As the plant develops, ears of corn with a green husk covering them start to appear.
-At the top of the plant, feathery tassels form and release a yellowish powder called pollen.
-When the wind blows, the ears create silks or long strands that “catch” pollen.
-Pollination is the process that enables the ears to produce kernels.
-The maturation process continues until the entire plant is dry and brown after the ears have kernels.
+As the plant grows, it begins to produce ears of corn, covered with a green husk.
+Feathery tassels form at the top of the plant and produce pollen, a yellowish powder.
+The ears form silks or long strands that “catch” pollen as the wind blows.
+This process is called pollination and allows the ears to produce kernels.
+Once the ears have kernels, the maturity process continues until the entire plant is dry and brown.

 Breeding the Popcorn Seed